Frequently Asked Questions

 How do I join?

-Go to our Membership page and follow the instructions to join securely online through MemberMojo.
+Go to the Join Us page and follow the instructions to join securely online through MemberMojo.

 Our kit is manufactured exclusively by Provision who require a minimum order quantity and whose lead times vary up to 12 weeks.
 We do hold some stock of popular items about which you’ll need to speak to our Kit Manager.